-- Postgraduate Diploma (SLQF Level 8) may be awarded to those who exit early from a Master of Science (Course Work or Course Work & Research) degree program after completing 25 credits of course work with a minimum GPA of 2.75. - Postgraduate Certificate (SLQF Level 7) may be awarded to those who exit early from a Master of Science (Course Work or Course Work and Research) degree program after completing 20 credits of course work with a minimum GPA of 2.75.

-- At the request of a student registered for M.Sc./MBA (Course Work & Research) degree, he/she may be permitted for an M.Sc./MBA (Course Work) degree on the recommendation of the relevant Board of Study after completing all the requirements of the requested degree, including the Directed Study.
+- Postgraduate Diploma may be awarded to those who exit early from a Master of Science (Course Work or Course Work & Research) degree program after completing 25 credits of course work with a minimum GPA of 2.75. - Postgraduate Certificate may be awarded to those who exit early from a Master of Science (Course Work or Course Work and Research) degree program after completing 20 credits of course work with a minimum GPA of 2.75. - At the request of a student registered for M.Sc./MBA (Course Work & Research) degree, he/she may be permitted for an M.Sc./MBA (Course Work) degree on the recommendation of the relevant Board of Study after completing all the requirements of the requested degree.